Inside Red Bull's ride to 100 Formula One wins

 Pérez came to the team in 2021 after a decade as a rival with three other F1 outfits, and the Mexican has proven to be a master of street tracks, all five of his victories with Red Bull Racing coming on road courses – and one in particular sitting atop all others.

-What they've done in a short history is really impressive... when you work here, you realise why
+What they've done in a short history is really impressive... when you work here, you realize why

 "My win in Monaco [2022] really stands out for me… that and the 1-2s we've done with Max, and just having a good time with the team," he says.

 "I'm so happy and proud to be part of this amazing team.
-What they've done in a short history is really impressive… when you work here, you realise why."
+What they've done in a short history is really impressive… when you work here, you realize why."

 04